umd-mith/TILE/README.md

 ----
 A summary of the most-recent TILE API is included below.
 [API documentation](http://mith.umd.edu/tile/documentation/tile-api/) is also provided on the TILE website and reflects code shipped in the latest release; the API documented below may change with future commits.

+### Global Properties

+The base global property is the Object array **TILE**, which contains:
+* TILE.engine {Object} - A copy of the TILE_ENGINE instance.
+* TILE.url {String} - The current URL
+* TILE.activeItems {Object array} - Array of current objects either visible or part of another Object's references.
+* TILE.preLoad {String/Object} - URL or Object that represents JSON that will be pre-loaded into TILE.
+Needs to be set before **activate** is called.

 ### INITIALIZING ENGINE

 **insertPlugin**(plugin {String})